Blackboard

 • Trigonometric functions and trigonometric identities.

-• Polar coordinates, polar equations and graphs, converting from rectangular to polar and from polar to rectangular.
+• Polar coordinates: converting from rectangular to polar and from polar to rectangular.

-• Vectors: direction and magnitude, position vector, addition and subtraction, unit vector, dot product, cross product.
+• Vectors: direction and magnitude, position vector, addition and subtraction, unit vector.

-• Basic calculus: finding limits, one-sided limits, continuous functions.
+• Basic calculus: finding limits, one-sided limits, continuity.

 • Basic calculus: Anti-differentiation, definite integral, area under a curve.